dev-imbanga/Javascript-Nuggets/README.md

 Hi,
-This repository contains javascript methods that i have learnt over time. kindly feel free to add move examples enjoy.
+This repository contains javascript methods that i have learnt over time. kindly feel free to add more examples enjoy.